 The attitude of the property owner is also an important consideration.
 If the property owner has been resistant since you initially filed the lien and/or has made active efforts to avoid payment, your legal team may advise you to take a more aggressive approach, quickly resorting to a lawsuit to avoid beating around the bush.
 Alternatively, if the property owner has been polite and communicative, offering a reasonable explanation for the delay in payment, the lienholder may be more patient and understanding.

 The lienholder’s relationship to the property owner is a consideration that comes up often throughout the lien process.
-Deadlines and requirements, for example, differ depending on whether or not the lien claimant has a direct contractual relationship with the property owner — i.e., if the lien claimant played the role of prime contractor, subcontractor, or laborer on the project in question.
+Deadlines and requirements, for example, differ depending on whether or not the lien claimant has a direct contractual relationship with the property owner — i.e., if the lien claimant played the role of prime contractor, subcontractor, materials supplier, or laborer on the project in question.

 If you were hired by a stakeholder who does not own the property, the actual property owner may not even know a lien has been placed on their property.
 This lack of communication not only makes it near impossible for the property owner to satisfy the lien claim, but it could also damage the strength of your case if you chose to file a foreclosure lawsuit without giving the owner an opportunity to resolve the lien.